ckenaston/ckenaston.github.io/pages/cv.md

 ## PUBLIC AND DIGITAL HUMANITIES

 PhD Plus Fellow, [Jefferson School African American Heritage Center](https://jeffschoolheritagecenter.org/), Charlottesville, Virginia, 2020-2022.

+Participant, Social Justice and the Curriculum, Digital Pedagogy Lab, Summer 2021

 Digital Archiving Assistant, President’s Commission on the University in the Age of Segregation, University of Virginia, 2020.